mangeeriiksson/Nyxthorh-lab/README.md

   <img src="./assets/banner.png.png" alt="Nyxthorh Lab" width="100%">
 </p>

-> Personal infrastructure and cyber security homelab built for learning, experimentation, and documentation.
+> **Personal infrastructure and cyber security homelab built for learning, experimentation, and documentation.**

+---

 ## About

 Welcome.

-This repository contains documentation, projects, and lessons learned from my personal homelab.
+This repository documents my personal homelab and the projects, ideas, and lessons that come from building it.

-The lab has grown over several years through experimentation, rebuilds, mistakes, and a lot of curiosity.
-Some projects solve real problems at home.
-Others exist simply because I wanted to understand how a technology works.
+What started as a single server has gradually grown into a complete environment for exploring infrastructure, networking, systems administration, and cyber security.
+Some projects solve practical problems at home, while others exist simply because I wanted to understand how a technology works.

-The environment is constantly evolving, and that is exactly the point.
+The lab is never really finished, and that is exactly what makes it interesting.

+---

 ## Current Focus

-The lab currently covers areas such as:
+Current areas of focus include:

 - Infrastructure
 - Virtualization